 I do.
 So do many of you.
-She is the only prominent Mansion resident other than the Hat Box Ghost to be removed absolutely, leaving no trace behind.
-(Purply Shroud is another, and so are the attic popup ghosts, including the blast-up variety, such as you see directly to the right —>, but I don't consider any of those to be prominent ghosties, much as I like them and miss them.)
-The Hat Box Ghost got his post, and even Purply Shroud got one, so April certainly deserves one too.
+Now that the Hatbox Ghost has returned, April-December has the melancholy distinction of being the only prominent Mansion resident who has been removed absolutely, leaving no trace behind.
+(Purply Shroud is another, and so are the attic popup ghosts, including the blast-up variety, such as you see directly to the right —>, but I don't consider any of those prominent ghosties, much as I like them and miss them.)
+Purply Shroud got a post.
+April certainly deserves one too.
 The more time that passes, the fewer there will be who remember these things directly.
 Already there are young doombugs running around with no personal recollection of April, having seen her only in pictures and on video, if that much.
 It's not too soon to put something more substantial on record before she too joins the ranks of the long forgotten.

 April-December east to Orlando, if we may judge by this concept sketch of the new WDW HM changing portrait